malhar-sonline/RNforWeb_Brijesh_Test/README.md

 ## For mockoon

-Use test.json and open it through mockoon, and run as server Use setting to find out the localhost and port number, and put it in the config/BaseSetting.js and change variable named BASE_URL to your IP and port number
+Use test.json, open it through Mockoon, and run it as a server Use the setting to find out the localhost and port number, put it in the config/BaseSetting.js and change the variable named BASE_URL to your IP and port number

 ## Login
 User below credentials
 UN: admin@gmail.com
+PW: admin@123
-PW: admin@123 you can find this in the mockoon , login and rules
+You can find this in the mockoon , login and rules

 ## CRUD Operation
-You can use form to add, update , delete any items
-You can click on item to see the details
+You can use the form to add, update, delete any items You can click on the item to see the details
-You can filter using top text box
+You can filter using the top text box

 ## GPS feature
-To show feature of GPS for phone capablities, we kept a button on login page when you click on "Show Location" it will show current lat long of the location
+To show the feature of GPS for phone capabilities, we kept a button on the login page when you click on "Show Location" it will show the current lat long of the location

+NOTE:
+1) this code can be divided in modules, but not implemented as its demo
+2) Librarys like Axios not working with Mockoon Tool, so we used a basic method to work with API.
+We majorly use Axios for api works.